-Hearing tests can reveal a lot about hearing loss, including:
+Hearing tests or hearing assessments are considered to be the first step in addressing your hearing concerns.
+These diagnostics can reveal a lot about hearing loss, including:

 There are seven levels of hearing loss spanning from normal to profound.
 The severity of your hearing loss is determined based on what sounds you can and cannot hear in quiet and noisy environments.